robertwtucker/kafka2scaler/README.md

 ### Configure Apache Camel

 [Apache Camel's](https://camel.apache.org) integration framework provides the mechanism we will use to connect Kafka and Scaler.
-Camel's routing and mediation engine is central to its power and flexibility.
 Using Camel's *route* idiom, we will define the system endpoints (*connector* configuration), how information (in the form of a *message*) will travel between them and what, if any, transformation and/or processing of the *message* might be required along the way.

 Before we can define the route, we need to add the Camel connectors we will be using with our system endpoints.
-Camel already has a connector build specifically for Kafka.
-For Scaler, we need to use a connector for one of the supported input methods and Camel has existing connectors for HTTP, JMS and RabbitMQ.
-We will use the HTTP connector based on version 4 of Apache's HTTP client.
+Camel already has a connector built specifically for Kafka.
+For Scaler, we will use the HTTP connector based on Apache's HTTP client library version 4.

 1. Using a text editor or Java development IDE, if you have one, edit the `build.gradle` file in the project's root directory.
 In the *dependency* section,  duplicate the line that starts with *implementation* twice and modify the copied lines so that the section looks like the following: